Puerto Varas The Lakes District, Chile Travel Guide

 Skiing and snowboarding at Osorno Volcano ski center.

-Sampling German-Chilean cuisine, visiting historic churches, artisan markets.
+Sampling German-Chilean cuisine, visiting historic churches, markets with artisanal goods.

 Easy access to Frutillar, Puerto Octay, and Chiloé Island.